machal/cssmine-content/flexbox-reference.md

     probably the most common case.

 -   `flex: none`
-    It corresponds to `flex: 0 0 auto` and cancels the flexibility of an item.
+    It corresponds to `flex: 0 0 auto` and cancels the flexibility of the item.
     This is the second most common case.

 -   `flex: initial`
-    It resets the values to default, i.e. to `flex: 0 1 auto`.
+    It resets values to default, i.e. to `flex: 0 1 auto`.
 If there is not enough space, the items will shrink, however they will not expand beyond the size of their contents.

 -   `flex: <positive-number>`
     Watch out if you use a single number!
-The `flex: 1` declaration stands for `flex: 1 1 0` so the default size of an item and flex model will be changed.
+The `flex: 1` declaration stands for `flex: 1 1 0` so the default size of the item and flex model will be changed.
 I have already mentioned it in the `flex-basis` property section.

 ![flex property](<images/flexbox-reference-flex.jpg>)